earcam/org.openjdk.dio/README.md

   * sample code jar, properties and security policy
   * a tarball with script to run the [GPIOLEDSample](http://hg.openjdk.java.net/dio/dev/file/tip/samples/gpio/src/dio/gpio/GPIOLEDSample.java) out of the box
 2. Add sufficient OSGi metadata to run happily in any Java 8 OSGi runtime
-3. Add maven source artifacts to ease development
+3. Add maven source and javadoc artifacts to ease development

 ## Licence